doamaral/python-mobile-pytest/README.md

 - `DriverFactory`
   - Responsible to manage which specific driver is going to be instantiated according to the `PLATFORM` environment variable
   - Make sure we have only one instance available (Singleton)
-- `AndroidDriver` and `IOSDriver` are the specific drivers thar interface with `FakeAppiumDriver` binding the desired capabilities for each driver
+- `AndroidDriver` and `IOSDriver` are the specific drivers that interface with `FakeAppiumDriver` binding the desired capabilities for each driver
 - `FakeAppiumDriver` is just a dummy class to mock actual Appium/Selenium drivers

 ## tests